 Introduce yourself.
-When meeting someone, including patients and family members, always say you are a registered nurse rather than a nurse.
+When meeting someone, including patients and family members, always say you are a registered nurse or licensed practical nurse rather than a nurse.
 Why?
 Because there are different types of nurses, and the public doesn’t necessarily know that.
 This can open the door for further discussion and questions about the profession.
-Since nursing is in the news so often these days, people always seem to have questions.
 This is a great opportunity to tell others about what you do.
 Here’s a sample introduction: “My name is James, and I’m the registered nurse in charge of your care today.”
 Many people don’t know that there is a nurse in charge of their care while in a healthcare facility.
 If applicable, mention your certifications, too, such as, “I’m a Certified Medical Surgical Nurse.”
 The public doesn’t generally know that nurses can be certified in a specialty.

 Network.
 Going to nursing events is great, but you should also attend chamber of commerce meetings, business networking groups, and other community events.
 This will give you and the profession more visibility and give more people access to you.
-Since you’re often asked to stand and introduce yourself at these events, be prepared with an introduction that gives people a bit of information about what you do.
+Since you’re often asked to stand and introduce yourself at these events, be prepared with an introduction that provides people with a bit of information about what you do.
 Say something like, “I’m a registered nurse at County General Hospital.
 I’m a clinical bedside nurse on a medical unit.”
 When out in public, be prepared with a business card, even a personal one if you don’t have a work-related card so that you can exchange contact information with other professionals.

 Consider your audience.
 If you’re being interviewed on TV or radio or by a newspaper or nonindustry magazine, even if the interviewer is a healthcare professional, keep in mind who the audience is and speak accordingly.
 Break it down into plain English.

-Use pronursing language.
-When giving advice or discharge instructions, rather than saying “Do you have a doctor you go to?” ask “Do you have a doctor or nurse practitioner that you see?”
+Use pro nursing language.
+When giving advice or discharge instructions, rather than saying, “Do you have a doctor you go to?” ask “Do you have a doctor or nurse practitioner that you see?”
 Asking if they have a “primary healthcare provider” won’t do the trick because that’s industry lingo not used by the general public.
 And because many nurses have doctoral degrees and therefore the title of “doctor,” it’s good to refer to medical doctors as physicians to minimize confusion.
-If you’re referring to a nurse with a doctoral degree, you should add “RN” to the end of the person’s title for clarity.
-For example, say, ‘This is Dr. Mary Reynolds, RN.”
+If you’re referring to a nurse with a doctoral degree, you should add their healthcare credential to the end of the person’s title for clarity.
+For example, say, ‘This is Dr. Mary Reynolds, a nurse practitioner.”

 Look for opportunities to talk about what you do and convey the essence of nursing to the people.
 Learn to speak in plain, everyday language in a way that can be easily understood by the general public.
 The more you talk about what you do and find opportunities to showcase your knowledge, the more you’ll create a climate for others to better understand what we nurses do.